 Finding Materials in the Manuscripts and Archives Division

-1) The Catalog [to find citations to archival collections]
+1) The New York Public Library Catalog [to find citations to archival collections]

-Most of the Division's large collections (and an increasing number of its smaller ones) are represented in the library catalog.
+The Division's collections (and many others from across the Library) are represented in the library catalog.
 The catalog contains collection-level descriptions with links to more detailed collection guides.
 The advantage to beginning with the library catalog is that you will be searching all of the Library's resources, rather than just archival collections.

 3) Collection Surveys [to find material by individual]

 The survey files list the material (which happens to have been located) by a specific individual throughout our collections.
 Individuals are listed alphabetically by last name with citations to material listed below.
-The survey files are not comprehensive.
+The survey files are not comprehensive, and no longer maintained.
 Researchers are encouraged to search other collections that may prove fruitful for their research.

 Surveys of materials by or relating to prominent individuals: